arnab132/Matrix-Multiplication-With-User-Input-Python/README.md

 # Matrix Multiplication With User Input Using Python

 Given two user input matrix.
-Our task is to display the addition of two matrix.
+Our task is to Display the addition of two matrix.
 In these problem we use nested List comprehensive.

 Algorithm